-The readiness work started during the Quick Start phase could continue through 2010 and into 2011, supporting pilot countries to achieve full readiness according to the guidance emerging from Copenhagen and building on the lessons learnt during the early work in pilot countries.
-In the aftermath of COP 15 there will be greater clarity on the REDD framework, and subsequent capacity building and institution strengthening activities can therefore be undertaken in a more focused way.
+The readiness work started during the Quick Start phase could continue through 2010 and beyond until a full scale post-2012 climate change regime is fully operational, supporting pilot countries to achieve full readiness according to the guidance emerging from Copenhagen and building on the lessons learnt during the early work in pilot countries.
+In the period following COP 15 there will be greater clarity on the REDD framework, and subsequent capacity building and institution strengthening activities can therefore be undertaken in a more focused way.

-The two years after Copenhagen will see the REDD process increasingly moving through the entire REDD value chain with demonstration activities covering both the investments to reduce deforestation (financial and policy) and the resulting performance based transactions.
-There are a number of initiatives (bilateral, multilateral, private sector) intending to test the entire value chain.
-The UN REDD Programme could have a strong role here given the importance of continued capacity building to achieve cost-effective and long-lasting measuring, assessment, reporting and verification, and to address multiple benefits of forest ecosystems, supporting full readiness for emission reductions to significantly reduce deforestation and forest degradation.
+The years after Copenhagen will see the REDD process increasingly moving through the entire REDD value chain with development and implementation of significantly scaled-up national REDD strategies covering both the investments to reduce deforestation (financial and policy) and the resulting performance based transactions.
+The UN-REDD Programme could have a strong role here given the importance of continued capacity building to achieve cost-effective and long-lasting measuring, assessment, reporting and verification, and to address multiple benefits of forest ecosystems, supporting full readiness for emission reductions to significantly reduce deforestation and forest degradation.

-Beyond readiness and demonstration activities, the years leading to 2012 will be crucial to fine-tune the REDD financial mechanism design and its implementing specifications (institutional and operational arrangements), on the basis of the agreement reached in Copenhagen.
+Beyond readiness and demonstration activities, the years leading to 2012 will be crucial to finetune the REDD financial mechanism design and its implementing specifications (institutional and operational arrangements), on the basis of the agreement reached in Copenhagen.